-While these replacement teeth are durable, we recommend following specific oral care guidelines to get the most out of the treatment.
+By filling the gaps between your teeth, dental implants prevent your remaining natural teeth from shifting around.
+This promotes good oral health and helps fight against gum disease.
+While these replacement teeth are durable, we recommend following specific oral care guidelines to ensure you get the most out of your dental implants.

-Proper care for your dental implants is vital for maintaining good oral health.
-Brushing your teeth twice a day, flossing after you eat, and visiting Dr. Troutman routinely will help your implants last for many years.
+Proper care for your dental implants is crucial to maintaining good oral health.
+Brushing your teeth twice a day, flossing after you eat, and visiting Dr. Troutman for routine checkups will help your dental implants last for many years.

-Dental implants are generally the most recommended tooth replacement option for reasons besides their aesthetic appeal, such as their natural-feel, their durability, and their ability to stimulate healthy jawbone growth.
-As long as you follow Dr. Troutman’s care instructions, your dental implants can last a lifetime.
+Dental implants are generally the most recommended tooth replacement option for several reasons besides their aesthetic appeal, such as their natural function, durability, and ability to stimulate healthy jawbone growth.
+By following Dr. Troutman’s care instructions, your dental implants can last a lifetime.

-There is one difference in caring for natural teeth and dental implants, however.
-We recommend choosing soft, non-abrasive hygiene products.
-If you don’t, you run the risk of scratching the porcelain crown or titanium fixture or irritating the soft gum tissue around the implant.
+While your oral care routine for dental implants is no different than your natural teeth, we do recommend using gentle cleaning products.
+If you don’t, you run the risk of scratching the porcelain crown, the titanium fixture, or irritating the soft gum tissue around the implant.

-As you stand in the dental care aisle at the store, you may notice that there are many different types of products.
-In regards to a toothbrush, you want to find one that has soft or extra soft bristles.
+When it comes to selecting your toothbrush, you’ll want to find one that has soft or extra-soft bristles.
 The softer bristles will decrease your chance of scratching either part of the implant.

-After you’ve secured your soft bristle toothbrush, now you need some toothpaste.
-The important thing to remember here is that some brands of toothpaste contain abrasive ingredients.
-It would help if you avoided all whitening toothpaste as well as any that contain baking soda to protect your dental implant and the tissue surrounding it.
+When selecting your toothpaste, the important thing to remember is that some brands of toothpaste contain abrasive ingredients.
+Make sure to avoid any whitening toothpaste, as well as any that contain baking soda, to protect your dental implant and the tissue surrounding it.
 Continuously using toothpaste with baking soda in it can damage your enamel.

-Our final oral hygiene product to consider is dental floss.
-Flossing is a crucial aspect of maintaining positive oral health.
-It removes plaque and debris from hard-to-reach spots that your toothbrush can’t get.
-When flossing with dental implants, it’s important to remember to use nylon-coated floss because it’s meant to glide gently against your gum tissue.
-It should be noted that there are a few companies that sell floss specifically for use with dental implants.
+Finally, you’ll want to consider the type of dental floss you’re using.
+Flossing is a crucial aspect of maintaining good oral health.
+When flossing with dental implants, it’s important to use nylon-coated floss because it’s meant to glide gently against your gum tissue.

 Dr. Kenneth Troutman